 Written by Petra Hule

-Whether you’ve heard of Vevo or not, or whether you’re aware that the majority of your favorite artists’ videos on YouTube are hosted by Vevo.
+Whether you’ve heard of Vevo or not, or you’re aware that Vevo hosts most of your favorite artists’ videos on YouTube.
 Here’s the insight you need behind this career-enhancing label.

 What is Vevo?

-Let’s back it up a step and first introduce to what Vevo really is.
-Vevo standing for “video evolution” was created by Universal Music Group, Sony Music Entertainment, and Warner Music Group which are three of the largest recording labels.
+Let’s back it up and first introduce what Vevo really is.
+Vevo standing for “video evolution,” was created by Universal Music Group, Sony Music Entertainment, and Warner Music Group, three of the largest recording labels.
 The three labels combined agreed to license premium music videos from its artists directly through Vevo, however, they also release music independently through their channel on YouTube.